Change from TN Visa to Green Card | Steps & Processing Timeline

-TN Visa to Green Card: Marriage
+TN Visa to Green Card Through Marriage

-The TN visa is meant to be a temporary visa option.
-To qualify, you will need to demonstrate that you intend to stay in the U.S. for a limited amount of time.
-For this reason, you must be very careful when pursuing a green card.
-An action such as marrying a U.S. citizen can cause the USCIS to doubt your intention to leave the country after your TN visa stint is over.
+Marrying a U.S. citizen can cause the USCIS to doubt your intention to leave the country after your TN visa’s validity period is over.
 This can create difficulties if you intend to renew your TN visa or apply for a marriage-based green card.

 • You must marry a U.S. citizen.

-• You will need to wait until the I-130 has been approved (4-6 months).
+• You will need to wait until the I-130 has been approved (Current processing time is ~14.5 months).

 • If approved, you will receive your green card.